If you want to learn how to get cheap train tickets and save money on your travel, you’re in the right place.

 5. Single vs return tickets

-Please note: while there are plans to scrap return tickets entirely, these changes have not yet come into effect.
+Please note: while there are plans to scrap return tickets entirely, these changes haven't yet come into effect.
+We'll update this guide when they do.

 Prices of single and return tickets will vary depending on location, as well as the date and time of travel.
 The assumption is generally that a return ticket will save you a bit of money compared to buying two standard single train fares.